MicrosoftDocs/Azure-RMSDocs/mip/develop/faqs-known-issues.md

 **Question**: Can I write to the same file that I'm currently reading with the File SDK?

 The MIP SDK does not support concurrently reading and writing the same file.
-Any labeled files will result in a *copy* of the input file with the label actions applied.
+Any labeled files result in a *copy* of the input file with the label actions applied.
 Your application must replace the original with the labeled file.

 ### SDK string handling